 +---------------------------------------------------------------+

-Above is what you will see when you login to the cluster if you have run jobs in the last day.
+Above is the table that you will see when you log in to the cluster if you have run jobs in the last day.
 This data is pulled from the scheduler and is for jobs that finished in the 24-hour day listed.
 If you would like similar summary information but for a longer time period of time, use the seff-account command.
 For instance if you wanted the data for the last week you would do:

 Fairshare

 The first thing listed is the fairshare for the lab accounts that you belong to.
-This is as of the end of the day indicated.
+The fairshare value is as of the end of the day indicated in the table title.
 Lower fairshare means lower priority for your jobs on the cluster.
 For more on fairshare and how to improve your score see our comprehensive fairshare document.

 Used, Allocated, and Efficiency